tomosterlund/qalendar/docs/index.md

                 // Takes the values 5 or 7.
                 nDays: 7,
                 // Scroll to a certain hour on mounting a week.
 Takes any value from 0 to 23.
+                // This option is not compatible with the 'dayBoundaries'-option, and will simply be ignored if custom day boundaries are set.
                 scrollToHour: 5,
             },
             // Takes any valid locale that the browser understands.
 However, not all locales have been thorougly tested in Qalendar